approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/docs/APPROOV_TOKEN_QUICKSTART.md

   use Absinthe.Phoenix.Socket, schema: YourAppWeb.Schema

+  require Logger

   @impl true
   def connect(params, socket, connect_info) do
+    Logger.info(%{socket_connect_params: params})
+    Logger.info(%{socket_connect_info: connect_info})

+    socket
+    |> _authorize(params, connect_info)
+  end

+  @impl true
+  def id(_socket), do: nil

+  defp _authorize(socket, params, connect_info) do

+    # We need to merge them because the requests from the GraphiQL web interface
+    # doesn't populate the `connect_info` with the Approov token.
+    headers = Map.merge(params, connect_info)

+    # Always perform the Approov token check before the User Authentication.
-    with {:ok, _approov_token_claims} <- ApproovToken.verify(connect_info, _approov_jwk()),
+    with {:ok, _approov_token_claims} <- ApproovToken.verify_token(headers),
-         # The user Authorization header is part of the url query parameters due to the Phoenix Socket limitation.
-         {:ok, current_user} <- YourApp.User.authorize(params: params) do
+         {:ok, current_user} <- Todos.User.authorize(params: params) do

       socket = Absinthe.Phoenix.Socket.put_options(socket, context: %{current_user: current_user})

       {:ok, socket}
     else
-      {:error, reason} ->
+      {:error, _reason} ->
-        _log_error(reason)
         :error
     end
   end

-  @impl true
-  def id(_socket), do: nil

-  defp _approov_jwk() do
-    %{
-      "kty" => "oct",
-      "k" =>  Application.fetch_env!(:YOUR_APP, ApproovToken)[:secret_key]
-    }
 end
-end
 ```

 > **NOTE:** Putting sensitive data in an url query parameter is not a best security practice, thus you should avoid as much as possible to put it there.
-You may think that once the request is over https it isn't an issue, but you need to remember that the full url, including the query parameters, are often logged by applications, load balancers, API gateways, etc., thus causing any sensitive data on them to be leaked to the logs.
+You may think that once the request is over httpS it isn't an issue, but you need to remember that the full url, including the query parameters, are often logged by applications, load balancers, API gateways, etc., thus causing any sensitive data on them to be leaked to the logs.
 Attackers usually build their attacks based on a chain of exploits, like getting the token from a compromised logging server and subsequently use it on automated or manual attacks.
 Just search in `shodan.io` for your logging server of choice to see how many are left accidentally publicly exposed to the internet, and attackers have automated tools scanning non-stop for them.

 [TOC](#toc---table-of-contents)